YevShch/Fitness-Tracker-API/API_AUTO_Testing_Documentation.md

 # To Fix

-### Manual Test 6: Check API Handling of Special Characters and Non-English Text
+### Test 6: Check API Handling of Special Characters and Non-English Text
 #### Purpose
 To verify that the API correctly handles special characters and non-English text in input data.
 #### Steps: